“What are the typical subdivision costs in WA?”

 Council application costs should be included in the fee proposal provided by your town planner and will make up part of a package of documents that you will submit to the council.
 This package includes the proposed detailed survey plan, as well as other relevant documents.

 Depending on the complexity of the site, costs for this service can be $3,000 to $4,000.

 Subdivision Costs WA: Council Application Fees

-With each application, council expects an accompanying fee to go with it.
+With each application, the council expects an accompanying fee to go with it.
 This will vary from council to council and your town planner will detail these costs for you.

 Budget around $4000 for developer compliance fees and a subdivision application fee.